 Patrick A. Armstrong is a 16-year-old male patient who was brought to the emergency department today by his friend's dad with a severe exacerbation of his known asthma.
 Students receive report that the patient received 3 nebulizers from EMS en route and was intubated upon arrival to the ER about 30 minutes ago.
 While students are performing a ventilator check, labs and imaging result.
-Students will need to withdraw the ETT 2-3 cm and adjust ventilator settings per the provided protocol.
-The patient starts to wake, and students must communicate sedation needs with the RN.
+Students will need to withdraw the ETT 2-3 cm and adjust ventilator setting per the provided protocol.
+As students are performing these tasks, the patient's dad arrives (as a video on the iPad).
+Student must provide comfort and explain the situation to the dad.
 In addition, an ICU bed opens up, so students will need to provide hand-off report to the ICU RT.
-This scenario revolves around managing a patient during an acute exacerbation of asthma, managing a mechanical ventilation protocol, and communication with the interprofessional team.
+This scenario revolves around managing a patient during an acute exacerbation of asthma, managing a mechanical ventilation protocol, and communication with both a frantic family member and the ICU RT.